RightFS/ShakeToFindCursor/readme.md

 - Right-click the tray icon to access the menu
 - Select "Exit" to close the application

+## Auto-start Setup

+To have the application launch at Windows startup:
+1. Right-click the tray icon and click "Enable Auto-start."
+2. A scheduled task will be created to start the application automatically.

+To remove auto-start:
+1. Right-click the tray icon again.
+2. Click "Disable Auto-start" to remove the scheduled task.

 ## System Requirements

 - Windows 7 or later